Pottery in the Indian subcontinent: Culture overlap with Indus Valley Civilisation

-Cultures which were contemporaneous with the "Early Harappan Phase" (3200-2600 BCE) were the Ahar–Banas, Amri-Nal, Damb-Sadat, Kot Diji and Sothi-Siswal cultures.
+Cultures which were contemporaneous with the "Early Harappan Phase" (3300-2600 BCE) were the Ahar–Banas, Amri-Nal, Damb-Sadat, Kot Diji and Sothi-Siswal cultures.
 Harappa is its type site of this phase of IVC, which also had an early phase dating to 3500 BCE.
 IVC sites of this phase were village communities engaged in agricultural and domestication of animals, and specialised crafts.
 It late evolved into urbanised Mature Harappan Phase.
 Cultures which were contemporaneous with the "Mature Harappan Phase" (2600-1900 BCE) are Bara, Kunal, Rangpur cultures some of these pre-date IVC (Early-Harappan) culture.

 Indus Valley Civilisation (3300 – 1300 BCE)

 Indus Valley Civilisation pot from Harappan phase found at Quetta in Baluchistan, c.
 2500-1900 BCE.

-Indus Valley Civilisation has an ancient tradition of pottery making.
+The Indus Valley Civilisation has an ancient tradition of pottery making.
 Though the origin of pottery in India can be traced back to the much earlier Mesolithic age, with coarse handmade pottery - bowls, jars, vessels - in various colours such as red, orange, brown, black and cream.
-During the Indus Valley Civilization, there is proof of pottery being constructed in two ways, handmade and wheel-made.
+During the Indus Civilisation, there is proof of pottery being constructed in two ways, handmade and wheel-made.

-Early Harappan Phase (3300 – 1900 BCE)
+Early Harappan Phase (3300 – 2600 BCE)

 Damb-Sadat culture (3500 BCE) in Iranian and Pakistani Balochistan

-Damb-Sadat culture: Based on the pottery found here, it is classified as a separate archaeological culture / subculture of Indus Valley Civilization.
+Damb-Sadat culture: Based on the pottery found here, it is classified as a separate archaeological culture / subculture of Indus Valley Civilisation.